jasonacox/TM1637TinyDisplay/README.md

 ## Installation
 This library is available via the Arduino IDE.
 Install this library via `Tools`, `Manage Libraries`, search for "TM1637TinyDisplay" and click `Install`.

-Alternatively, you can install this manually by cloning this repo into your Arduino library folder which is set by the Arduino IDE "sketchbook location" preferences (e.g. `~/Documents/Arduino/libraries`).
+Alternatively, you can install this manually by cloning this repo into your Arduino library folder (e.g. `~/Documents/Arduino/libraries`).

 ## Usage
 The library provides a single class named TM1637TinyDisplay with the following functions: